Skip to content

 Do I need to install anything?

 Yes.
-The role scenarios work well as a shared warm-up, everyone plays the same round, then compares choices in a five-minute discussion.
+The role scenarios work well as a shared retrospective warm-up.
+Everyone plays the same round in five minutes, then compares choices in a group discussion.
 Great for distributed teams.

 Which Scrum games are included?